-Revealed: New Zealand nurse Louisa Akavi kidnapped, held by ISIS for six years
+Revealed: New Zealand nurse Louisa Akavi kidnapped, held by Isis for six years

 • NZ nurse captured by Isis was never forgotten, friend says

-• How the story of ISIS hostage Louisa Avaki was kept secret for almost six years
+• How the story of Isis hostage Louisa Akavi was kept secret for almost six years

 The Government was also working on the basis that Akavi was still alive, Foreign Affairs Minister Winston Peters said this morning.